Sunje/Udacity_SDCND/CarND-LaneLines-P1/writeup_template.md

 #### 1. Color selection

 First, select colors which represent lane lines.
 Through some trial and error, I set red, green, blue thershold.
-See _color_filter_ in [functions.py ]() for the thresholds.
+See _color_filter_ in [functions.py ]() for the threshold values.

 ![alt text][image1]